icicleio/icicle/README.md

 All promise objects implement a common interface: `Icicle\Promise\PromiseInterface`.
 While the primary promise implementation is `Icicle\Promise\Promise`, several other classes also implement `Icicle\Promise\PromiseInterface`.

-The `Icicle\Promise\PromiseInterface->then(callable $onFulfilled = null, callable $onRejected = null)` method is the primary way to register callbacks that receive either the value used to fulfill the promise or the exception used to reject the promise.
+The `Icicle\Promise\PromiseInterface::then(callable $onFulfilled = null, callable $onRejected = null)` method is the primary way to register callbacks that receive either the value used to fulfill the promise or the exception used to reject the promise.
 A promise is returned by `then()`, which is resolved with the return value of a callback or rejected if a callback throws an exception.

-The `Icicle\Promise\PromiseInterface->done(callable $onFulfilled = null, callable $onRejected = null)` method registers callbacks that should either consume promised values or handle errors.
+The `Icicle\Promise\PromiseInterface::done(callable $onFulfilled = null, callable $onRejected = null)` method registers callbacks that should either consume promised values or handle errors.
 No value is returned from `done()`.
 Values returned by callbacks registered using `done()` are ignored and exceptions thrown from callbacks are re-thrown in an uncatchable way.

 *[More on using callbacks to interact with promises...](//github.com/icicleio/Icicle/tree/master/src/Promise#interacting-with-promises)*